Obasan died the weekend before transfers.

 "New convert activity."

-"Oh.
-Well, you know, Jensen Chourou, got to get those one thousand baptisms.
-Isn't that the goal this month?"
+“Oh.
+Well, you know, Jensen Choro, got to get those one thousand baptisms.
+Isn’t that the goal this month?”

 "Are you saying they shouldn't have been passed?"

-"The district leader is responsible for the welfare of the district, Elder Thackeray.
-I get the feeling you don't understand that."
+“The district leader is responsible for the welfare of the district, Thackeray Choro.
+I get the feeling you don’t understand that.”

 "The what of the district?" began Tuckett.

-"Oh, come off it, Jensen," said Thackeray.
-"When's the last time anybody in the this mission failed an interview?
-You get what you want.
-You want a baptism, you get it."
-He leaned back slowly and rested his arms on the back of the bench.
-The shadow of the corner of the train station awning eclipsed his eyes.
-Inside, he felt like he had been kicked in the stomach.
-He couldn't believe what he had just heard himself say.
+“Oh, come off it, Jensen,” said Thackeray.
+“When’s the last time anybody in this mission failed an interview?
+You want a baptism, you get it.”
+He leaned back and rested his arms on the back of the bench.
+Inside, he felt like he’d had the breath kicked out of him.
+He couldn’t believe the words he heard coming out of his mouth.
 He waited for fire from heaven.

-"Well, we were by the church about an hour ago and he wasn't there, so he's probably at the apartment," said Tuckett.
-"I think Elder Thackeray has a map-tract."
+“Well, we were by the church about an hour ago and he wasn’t there, so he’s probably at the apartment,” said Tuckett.
+“I think Thackeray Choro has a map-tract.”

 "I know where it is."